makersacademy/CV/README.md

 When I lead the team behind Rosvita out to the Swedish countryside for the Stugan accelerator we hit a rough patch with the game.
 By the half way mark of the 3 month programme, no matter how we tried to tweak and tease it, our quirky puzzle game just wasn't working.

-I mulled over this problem for a long time and was faced with two choices.
+I considered this problem for a long time and was faced with two choices.
 Either we kept what we had so far and use the remaining time to produce a well polished but ultimately flawed demo, or we do something drastic.

 I chose drastic, and completely redesigned the game from the ground up, keeping the core concept of the game but totally changing it's design and implementation.
 The result was a mad month and a half of late nights and frantic development, but In the end we had a demo that was fun, striking and beautiful.